meltano/sdk/docs/sinks.md

 - In the case that a sink is archived because of a superseding STATE message, all prior version(s) of the stream's sink are guaranteed to be drained in creation order.

+_Note: Targets write state payloads to stdout whenever sinks drain.
+See [Target State Output](implementation/state.md#target-state-output) for details on capturing the final state._

 ### Database sink example

 A database-type target where each stream will land in a dedicated table.
 Each sink is of the same class, with a different target table based on stream_name.